mrzli/value-transformer/README.md

 This project implements value transformers, or more precisely, value transformer creators.

-Value transformer is simply a function of one parameter (input), returning a value (output).
+A value transformer is simply a function that takes one parameter (input) and returns a value (output).

-A value transformer creator is a function returning a value transformer.
+A value transformer creator is a function that returns a value transformer.
 It can have zero, one or more parameters which can be used to define the resulting value transformer behavior.

 For example, we can think of the following function as a value transformer: